Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Abstract

 \section{Abstract}

 A mapping between stationary solutions of nonlinear Sch\"odinger equations with real and complex potentials is constructed and a set of exact solutions with real energies are obtained for a large class of complex potentials.
-As specific examples we consider the case of the damped dynamics of a quantum harmonic oscillator and the case of dissipative periodic soliton solutions of the nonlinear Schr\"odinger equation with complex potential.
+As specific examples we consider the case of dissipative periodic soliton solutions of the nonlinear Schr\"odinger equation with complex potential.